sunilp/webscrapper-indeed-r/README.md

     ## list()

-Now, navigating to each link provided in the job portal page, to open the respective job description page to capture the entire job description.
+After navigating to each link provided in the job portal page, we open the respective job description page to capture the entire job description.